Aleppi/QuickMath/README.md

 ### Trig
 A collection of functions to perform trigonometric operations.
 Currently supports sinus, cosine, and tangent functions as well as their inverses.

+### Combi
+A collection of simple functions to calculate the amount of permutations and combinations both without repetition and with repetition.
+#### Existing functions
+* calculatePermutations
+* calculateRepetitivePermutations
+* calculateCombinations
+* calculateRepetitiveCombinations